Abortion in Alabama: Violence

 On May 12, 1984, two men entered a Birmingham, Alabama clinic on Mother's Day weekend shortly after a woman opened the doors at 7:25 A.M.
 Forcing their way into the clinic, one of the men threatened the woman not to prevent the attack while the other, wielding a sledgehammer, did between US$7,500 and US$8,500 of damage to suction equipment.
 The man who damaged the equipment was later identified as Edward Markley.
 Markley is a Benedictine priest who was the Birmingham diocesan Coordinator for Pro-Life Activities.
 Markley was convicted of first-degree criminal mischief and second-degree burglary.
 His accomplice was not identified.

 The following month, June 15, 1984, Markley entered a women's health center in Huntsville, Alabama.
 Kathryn Wood, one of the workers, received back injuries and a broken neck vertebrae while preventing Markley from splashing red paint on the clinic's equipment.
 Markley was convicted of first-degree criminal mischief, one count of third-degree assault, and one count of harassment in the Huntsville attack.

 Between 1993 and 2015, 11 people were killed at American abortion clinics.
-The pro-life group named Army of God claimed responsibility for Eric Robert Rudolph's 1997 shrapnel bombing of abortion clinics in Atlanta and Birmingham.
+The anti-abortion group named Army of God claimed responsibility for Eric Robert Rudolph's 1997 shrapnel bombing of abortion clinics in Atlanta and Birmingham.
 The organization embraces being labelled Christian terrorists.
 On January 29, 1998, Robert Sanderson, an off-duty police officer who worked as a security guard at an abortion clinic in Birmingham, Alabama, was killed while working at the clinic when it was bombed.
 Rudolph admitted responsibility for the bombing and he was also charged with three Atlanta bombings: the 1997 bombing of an abortion center, the 1996 Centennial Olympic Park bombing, and another bombing of a lesbian nightclub.
 He received two life sentences for his crimes.